radicle-dev/radicle.xyz/_guides/user.md

 some real love and care by sharing it with others on the network.

 <aside>
-  Seeding a repository is a great way of supporting and giving back to a project you care about or use.
+  <strong>Seeding</strong> a repository is a great way of supporting and giving
+  back to a project you care about or use.
 By offering a little bandwidth to the network, you ensure the continued availability of the repository to others. ❤️
 </aside>

 This works similarly to cloning, where the RID is provided, the main difference